 Visit www.GrowIntoGreatness.com for the author’s bio, book excerpt, and photos.

 On a daily basis, children are bullied into feeling “less than.”
 “The truth is every child matters.
 Every child is unique.
 Every child has been created with greatness.”
-Janet Autherine, Author of Growing into Greatness with God: 7 Paths of Greatness for our Sons and Daughters.
+Janet Autherine.

-Read more about the author’s journey and join her mission to empower children at www.GrowIntoGreatness.com.
+Read more about the author’s journey and join her mission to empower children at www.JanetAutherine.com.
+She is on Instagram @JanetAutherine.
+She can be reached for interviews or speaking engagements at (407) 793-9995.

 5.0 out of 5 stars Beautiful Book for Children, August 6, 2014